If the School You Choose Is Not Accredited, Your Credits will Not Be Accepted in College or the Workplace.

 In order to graduate students must demonstrate that they have successfully completed 24 courses that equal 24 credits (this may be a combination of credits earned from a previous high school and credits earned at High School of America).
 A final exit exam is not required.
 Once all academic and financial requirements have been completed the student will earn their fully accredited high school diploma.

 CITA was formed in 1994 by regional accrediting organizations in the United States following a long history of collaboration under other auspices.
 CITA provided systems of accreditation around the world and it provided accreditation for individual schools.
-In 2008, CITA was acquired by AdvancED, which continues its work.
-AdvancED is a private organization that accredits primary and secondary schools throughout the United States and Internationally.
+In 2008, CITA was acquired by AdvancED, which continued it’s work as Cognia as of 2022.
+Cognia is a private organization that accredits primary and secondary schools throughout the United States and Internationally.
 The organization is based in Georgia.
 AdvancED was formed in 2006 by the consolidation of the pre-college divisions of two of the U.S. regional accreditation organizations: the Commission on Accreditation and School Improvement of the North Central Association of Colleges and Schools (NCA CASI), and the Council on Accreditation and School Improvement of the Southern Association of Colleges and Schools (SACS CASI).

 Why Accreditation Matters for Your Students and Workers